taggedzi/exapunks/README.md

 ## How to read my files

-At the top of the file will be a NOTE that lists the Cycles, Size, Actions.
+At the top of the file will be a `NOTE C, S, A` that lists the number (or count of) Cycles, Size, Actions.

 I include the code for ALL initial bots in the same file.
 I distinguish between bots with comments like `; XA` or `; XB` etc.